 Having the right clothing, food products, gear and hat are all fundamental requirements for safety and a great Day Camp experience!
-Campers who are not dressed appropriately, will be removed from the programs until proper clothing has been obtained.
+Cubs who are not dressed appropriately, will be removed from the programs until proper clothing has been obtained.

 Helpful Things to Remember